 Some other support tips for vines:

+Don't use trees to support vigorous vines such as bittersweet.
+Vines growing into the top of a tree and shading its leaves will weaken or even kill the tree.
 GOLD FLAME HONEYSUCKLE (Lonicera species) is a vigorous deciduous or semievergreen vine reaching 12 to 15 ft. high.
 Fragrant flowers bloom from spring to frost.
 Hummingbirds are attracted to the nectar, and many birds feed on the seeds.
 The plant is effective trained on wire cables along eaves or framing a doorway.
 Twining stems quickly conceal their support.
 Hardy to -30°F.